gwillgues/iPhone-Tools/README.md

 # logger.py

-This script extracts saved logs from the device's storage, and saves them to a directory named iPhoneLogs-<timestamp>.
-These logs are in a Unified Log format.
+This script extracts saved logs from the device's storage, and saves them to a directory named iPhoneLogs-**TIMESTAMP** These logs are in a Unified Log format.
 You can parse these binary log files using a tool such as [Mandiant's unifiedlog_parser](https://github.com/mandiant/macos-UnifiedLogs)